Wichita County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Wichita County is $62,168.
 This is 19% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 21% lower.
+It is also 21% lower than the national median of $78,538.
 The poverty rate stands at 15.9%.
 This is 15% higher than the state poverty rate of 13.8%.
 The unemployment rate is 3.5%.
 This is 33% lower than the state rate of 5.1%.
 The median home value is $141,600.
 Housing costs are 46% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.3x, Wichita County is one of the most affordable housing markets in the area.
 61.5% of occupied housing units are owner-occupied.
 This homeownership rate is 2% lower than the state average of 62.6%.

 Race & Ethnicity